codeque-co/codeque/README.md

     - maybe we could look for `@flow` comment and configure babel based on that

 💡 Pricing
+  - if fingerprinting is added, each seat can have 3 fingerprints
   - Free only exact mode, no wildcards, no other features
     - code stats
   - Paid $19 / year (dev)